 While it’s true that not very many people are aware of Plaid due to its behind-the-scenes usage.
 Plaid connects to your accounts in order for software providers like Venmo or Robinhood to function properly.
 With all types of sensitive information being passed around these days, especially financial data, security has become one of the most pressing issues in relation to technology.
-This article will help you gain more knowledge about how Plaid operates and how it keeps your banking information safe and secure.

 What is Plaid?